Prädiktives maschinelles Lernen entwickeln, mit Flink | Workshop am 18. Dezember | Jetzt registrieren

 • The Rise of Real-time, Jay Kreps, Confluent

-In this keynote talk, co-creator of Kafka Jay Kreps describes the big change happening in enterprises from a batch-oriented method of data engineering to a truly digital business, based on stream data.
+In this keynote talk, original co-creator of Kafka Jay Kreps describes the big change happening in enterprises from a batch-oriented method of data engineering to a truly digital business, based on stream data.
 Delving into the impacts of creating distributed systems that span an entire company, Jay elevates multitenancy, connectivity, and stream processing as key themes for Kafka users in the coming year.

 • 101 Ways to Configure Kafka – Badly, Henning Spjelkavik and Audun Fauchald Strand, FINN.no